Do Chameleons Make Good Pets?

 Veiled chameleons have what is called a casque, a growth on top of their heads, that act as a water collector; drops of water form and roll down the chameleon’s head towards its mouth so that it can drink!

-Like panther chameleons, veiled chameleons require large enclosures ideally being 3 feet by 3 feet by 4 feet or larger.
+Like panther chameleons, veiled chameleons require large enclosures ideally being 4 feet [vertical height] by 2 feet by 2 feet or larger.
 A larger sized enclosure is always better if you can provide one.